-Part of this fear is the prosecutor will tear the defendant apart on the stand.
-In my experience if the defendant has a coherent story, then the prosecutor is not able to break down the defendant during cross-examination.
-For these reasons I have a presumption the defendant testifies at trial, unless there is a reason for him not to testify.
+Part of the fear of putting the defendant on the stand is the fear the prosecutor will tear the defendant apart on cross examination.
+In my experience if the defendant can articulate a coherent story, then the prosecutor is usually not able to break down the defendant during cross-examination, so this is not a concern of mine.
+There are a number of reasons that would overcome the presumption that the defendant testifies.

 EXAMPLES OF OVERCOMING THE PRESUMPTION THE DEFENDANT TESTIFIES